 - Stressful Life Events Stress inducing life events including parenting stress, the breakup of important relationships and losing a job can contribute to the development of generalised anxiety.
-Traumatic childhood experiences, such as experiencing or witnessing abuse, death of a close family member , or abandonment can increase the chances of developing anxiety disorders such as GAD.
+Traumatic childhood experiences such as experiencing or witnessing abuse, the death of a close family member , or abandonment can increase the chances of developing anxiety disorders such as GAD.

 - Brain Chemistry - there are some differences in brain function and chemistry that have been identified in people with generalised anxiety including imbalances of brain chemicals, however it's currently unclear if those changes result in GAD, or if generalised anxiety is itself responsible for the changes in the brain.

 Treatments for and Living With Generalised Anxiety Disorder

 Treatment options for people with generalised anxiety disorder include psychological therapies and medication depending on the severity of the condition.
 Seeing a healthcare professional should always be the first step in a treatment plan.